Video: Thalamic nuclei

 The intralaminar nuclei as a unit transmit alertness and arousal stimuli and are vital in sensory-motor integration, and the posterior group of intralaminar nuclei are also involved in speaking and motivation.

 Alright now, for the last but definitely not least of the thalamic nuclei – the reticular nuclei.
-So, the thalamic reticular nuclei are two curved lamellae of white matter which encapsulate the thalamus on its lateral aspects – one on each side – and they’re named reticular due to their fibrous network appearance as reticulum is Latin for little net.
+So, the thalamic reticular nuclei are two curved lamellae of grey matter which encapsulate the thalamus on its lateral aspects – one on each side – and they’re named reticular due to their fibrous network appearance as reticulum is Latin for little net.
 Each nucleus is stimulated from the thalamus by a thin layer known as the external medullary lamina positioned here and being made primarily of GABAergic neurons.
 The thalamic reticular nuclei are inhibitory in function.

 The reticular nucleus does not communicate with the cortex but instead forms reciprocal interneuron connections with pathways running through the brain, and the most notable pathways are the thalamocortical pathway from the thalamus to the cortex, the corticothalamic pathway from the cortex to the thalamus, the thalamostriatal pathway from thalamus to striatum, and the pallidothalamic pathway from the pallidum to the thalamus.